-Step 1: Download rootlessJB by going to ignition.fun on your iDevice running iOS 12.1.2 to iOS 12.
+Step 1: Download rootlessJB by going to ignition.fun website on your iDevice running iOS 12.1.2 to iOS 12.
 Use the search function on this site to search for the tool.
 Tap “Get” and wait for the application to download and install on your device.

 Step 2: Trust Certificate by going to Settings –> General –> Device Management.
 Tap the name of the developer and agree to trust the certificate.
 Without doing so, you won’t be able to proceed with the jailbreak.